 RAP is an Oakland law (O.M.C.
-8.22) that establishes how much landlords can legally increase the rent charged to tenants.
-RAP provides some protection, but is not as strong as could be when compared with “true” rent control laws in other cities.
-Oakland’s RAP exempts several categories of rentals, and permits increases that are more generous than some jurisdictions, and various loopholes remain in the law as it is currently written and implemented.
+8.22) that establishes how much landlords can legally increase the rent charged to tenants of certain covered rental units.
+RAP provides some protections, but is not as strong as it could be - Oakland’s RAP exempts several categories of rentals, and permits increases that are more generous than some jurisdictions, and various loopholes remain in the law as it is currently written and implemented.
 Below is a brief overview of key provisions of the Rent Adjustment Program.
 For more, see the following resources:

 Your unit is covered if your building was built before 1983, and there are two or more units in your building,

 Exceptif you rent a unit in a single-family home or a condominium unit from the owner